Target:

 Create and Mount EBS

-1. Creating this directory before installing MySQL is crucial.
+lsblkto see the name of the new EBS volume. sudo file -s /dev/SSD_Nameto check if the SSD has data in it.
+Not necessary since we just created the SSD.sudo mkfs -t ext4 /dev/SSD_Nameto create a file system in that SSD.sudo mkdir /var/lib/mysqlcreate the directory since we haven’t install MySQL yet.- Creating this directory before installing MySQL is crucial.
 If install MySQL first, might run into permission and other problems when mount the SSD or writing data to it.

 Install and Start MySQL

-2. Grant permission to MySQL.
+sudo apt install mysql-serverinstall MySQL.- Grant permission to MySQL.

-2. sudo chmod 777 /var/lib/mysql 777 is dangerous, change the number accordingly.
+sudo chown mysql:mysql /var/lib/mysqlsudo chmod 777 /var/lib/mysql777 is dangerous, change the number accordingly.

-4. sudo systemctl start mysql start MySQL.
+sudo systemctl start mysqlstart MySQL.

 Log into MySQL as root user